 Average rental; Ksh, 150000

-Or popularly known as “Giri” the hub of diplomatic entities including the UNEP, the United States Embassy, Canadian High Commission among others.
+Or popularly known as “Giri”, its the hub of diplomatic entities including the UNEP, the United States Embassy, Canadian High Commission among others.
 It recently opened a new hotel attached to the trendy Village Market shopping and recreation complex, East Africa’s largest all-in-one concept centre.

 Gigiri is a secure neighbourhood whose residents usually work for the US and Canadian embassies, the United Nations and the World Food Program.
 The neighbourhood is characterized by sleek townhouses and chic homes behind well-manicured gardens.

 Distance from Nairobi’s CBD; 8.5KM